redstone-finance/redstone-docs/docs/data-providers/best-practices.md

 - Node Logs
 - CPU and Memory usage
-- Running your own monitoring service (like [this one](https://github.com/redstone-finance/redstone-oracles-monorepo/tree/main/packages/oracle-monitoring)) checking if your node's data is available for consumers and frequently updated
+- Running your own monitoring service checking if your node's data is available for consumers and frequently updated

 ## Secure your private keys